datahub-project/datahub/docs/rfc/active/tags/README.md

 An array of string is a simple solution but does allow for the same functionality as suggested here.

+Another alternative would be simplify the models by removing some of the metadata in the `TagMetadata` and `TagAttachment` entities, such as the the edit/view permission field, the audit stamps, and the descriptions.

 Apache Atlas uses a similar approach.
 The require you to create a Tag instance before it can be associated with an "asset", and the attachment is done using a dropdown list.
 The tags can also have attributes and a description.
 See [here](https://docs.cloudera.com/HDPDocuments/HDP2/HDP-2.5.3/bk_data-governance/content/ch_working_with_atlas_tags.html)